yaqwsx/KiKit/doc/panelizeCli.md

 - `millradius` - simulate the milling operation (add fillets to the internal corners).
 Specify mill radius (usually 1 mm).
 0 radius disables the functionality.
+- `millradiusouter` ­– same as the previous one, modifies only board outer counter.
+No internal features of the board are affected.
 - `reconstructarcs` - the panelization process works on top of a polygonal representation of the board.
 This options allows to reconstruct the arcs in the design before saving the panel.